petromap/home-energy-monitoring/docker/README.md

 # Docker Instructions

+If not done already, clone this repository or download the source code.

 Copy *stack.example.yml* to *stack.yml* and replace each ${HOME} by absolute path to users home directory.
 If willing to use other root path mind to change it in *setup-stack-services.sh* script respectively.